Golfing Icons Replica Golf Holes Revealed

 As for Augusta National, this par 3 12th part of the renowned Amen Corner sees the green tucked away into the corner of the course framed by towering trees and beautiful flowers.
 The green is shallow and any shots long or short are severely punished.
 Under-club and your ball will find the water, go long and you will be left with an awkward lie and playing back towards the water with the green sloping away from you.
 Essentially, hit the green or it’s damage limitation time!

 But what are the chances you will get to play these iconic holes?
-If you don't hold out too much hope, perhaps you should play the 18 Hole Hawtree Course at Rudding Park.
-The green keepers understand the importance of offering something new, so this year, to coincide with The Masters, a fantastic new routing was introduced inspired by the famous Augusta National course.
+If you don't hold out too much hope, perhaps you should play the 18 Hole Hawtree Course at Rudding Park, where you will find a 'loop of three' inspired by the famous Augusta National course.

 As at Augusta, this Yorkshire version of ‘Amen Corner’ on the 12th, 13th and 14th holes of the Hawtree Course sees fairways and greens cut through mature woodland.
 Rhododendrons replace the azaleas and dogwood and with their own version of Rae’s creek coming into play on two holes – this is the closest golfers will come to the real thing.